Paradoxum-Wikis/TDS-Stats-Editor/README.md

-The website can be accessed from: https://tds-editor.live/
+The website can be found at: https://tds-editor.live/

-Please see for new readme: https://tds.fandom.com/wiki/Help:StatisticsEditor
+For the updated README, please see: https://tds.fandom.com/wiki/Help:StatisticsEditor

 ----------